anmolsinghgarg80/QuickNotes/readme.md

 The application should now be running, with the frontend accessible at `http://localhost:3000` and the backend at `http://localhost:5000`.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

 ## License

 This project is licensed under the MIT License.

----

-*Note: Replace placeholder values in the `.env` files with your actual configuration details.*

-For more detailed information, visit the [QuickNotes GitHub repository](https://github.com/anmolsinghgarg80/QuickNotes).